 Weight Loss Plateaus

-Every patient stops losing weight after weight loss surgery and wonders why.
+Every patient stops losing weight after bariatric surgery and wonders why.
 Often they think their stomach has stretched.
 Often they just don’t know why they stop losing.
 But first let us define a true plateau.
 A plateau is when you have maintained your weight and your measurements for four weeks.
-If you are still losing inches, you are not on a plateau; you are simply redistributing the weight.
+If you are still losing inches, you are not on a plateau; you are simply redistributing the pounds.

-You will reach the plateau during the first few weeks after surgery
+You will reach the plateau during the first few weeks after weight loss surgery

 Some people find they weigh more when they come back from the hospital than when they went in.
 This is usually because a lot of the fluid we pumped in you is still in your tissues, so the first few pounds you lose are typically water weight.
-The first six weeks after surgery is a fun time, and it is common for patients to lose 10 percent of their weight during this time.
+The first six weeks after weight loss surgery is a fun time, and it is common for weight loss surgery patients to lose 10 percent of their weight during this time.
 This means that if you weigh 300 pounds you will lose 30 pounds or more.
 More isn’t bad.
-Some patients don’t have a scale or they are looking forward to the time when their scale can weigh them.
+Some weight loss surgery patients don’t have a scale or they are looking forward to the time when their scale can weigh them.
 You will sometimes lose inches before you lose pounds, as your body is changing where it is putting things.
-It is important to know where you are losing weight.
+It is important to know where you are losing the pounds.
 That is why you should take your measurements—as well as your photograph—prior to going to the hospital.
-So, measure your neck, chest, waist, thighs, and arms before going to surgery, and keep watching those at least once a month.
+So, measure your neck, chest, waist, thighs, and arms before having weight loss surgery, and keep watching those at least once a month.

 The Carbohydrate Trap

-Surgeons have their own version of a postoperative diet.
-Some surgeons do not want you eating any sugar-filled foods after surgery, and some surgeons do not mind for the first few weeks.
+Weight loss surgeons have their own version of a postoperative diet.
+Some bariatric surgeons do not want you eating any sugar-filled foods after weight loss surgery, and some do not mind for the first few weeks.
 Essentially, the first goal is to get your stomach working again and your body used to its new anatomy.
 Some items “go down” well, and a lot of things do not.
-If your surgeon is liberal the first few weeks after surgery, do not assume this is license to continue consuming these types of carbohydrates later on.
+If your weight loss surgeon is liberal the first few weeks after bariatric surgery, do not assume this is license to continue consuming these types of carbohydrates later on.

 The best example of this is the clear liquid diet.
-Even patients with diabetes are allowed a hospital clear liquid diet.
+Even weight loss surgery patients with diabetes are allowed a hospital clear liquid diet.
 Many of the approved liquids contain sugar.
-Immediately after surgery, patients with diabetes are allowed any clear liquid—as the affect of the sugar on their blood sugar will be minimal.
+Immediately after weight loss surgery, patients with diabetes are allowed any clear liquid—as the affect of the sugar on their blood sugar will be minimal.
 However, when their stomach has fully regained function and they can consume larger quantities of liquids, the types of clear liquids are restricted.
 That is because if you consume enough of those sugar-filled liquids, you can raise your blood sugar.
 Again—small quantities of almost any food or liquid is fine.
-However, some patients find that they can consume vast quantities of these “soft” foods and it becomes a trap.
+However, some weight loss surgery patients find that they can consume vast quantities of these “soft” foods and it becomes a trap.